derhuerst/cli-autocomplete/readme.md

 # cli-autocomplete

-**A command line prompt with autocompletion** that is simple and lightweight.
-It provides just the ui, you are responsible for relevant completions.
+**A command line prompt with autocompletion.** It provides just the ui, you are responsible for relevant completions.

 [![asciicast](https://asciinema.org/a/39918.png)](https://asciinema.org/a/39918)